wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **WD40:** Your engine has been thrashed... what kind of incompetent _bleep_ has been flying that clapped out piece of _bleeeep_? _Courtney looks downcast_

-**Dan Lothario:** Ha, forgive WD40's bedside manner, he's not very good at the whole social chit chat thing, likes to speak his mind... but he will be able to fix your problem and then we can all blow off to Farton, so to speak...
+**Dan Lothario:** Ha, forgive WD40's bedside manner, he's not very good at the whole social chit chat thing, likes to speak his mind... but he WILL be able to fix your ship and then we can all blow off to Farton, so to speak...
 As long as our terms are acceptable?

 **Obi-Wan:** You will receive everything you deserve, do not worry about that.
 But your little droid must get to work immediately, I can feel a worrying disturbance in The Force.

 **Courtney:** It's probably that milk you had on your Shreddies, I told you the Falcon's fridge wasn't working properly... it smelt minging!

+**OWBB:** Courtney, take our new friend and his little droid to the Melamine Falc.. the Moleskin Fulc...
+Take them to Betsy!

 **WD40:** _as they all leave stage_ who is he calling a "little droid", these humans are so rude, I'll _bleeeping_ _bleep_ his head so far up his _bleeping_ _bleeep_ that he'll think he's fallen into a black hole!

-7 mins
+**OWBB:** I think I'll just purchase a few Pick-N-Mix, for the journey. _He smooths his eyebrows, and heads provocatively towards Debra_

 ## Act 2 Scene 2